-Shale oil and shale gas has emerged as significant energy source in recent years, sparking discussions about their advantages and disadvantages.
-So let’s delve into shale oil and shale gas pros and cons, analyzing the benefits and drawbacks associated with their extraction and utilization.
+Shale oil and shale gas have emerged as significant energy sources in recent years, sparking discussions about their advantages and disadvantages.
+So, let’s delve into the pros and cons of shale oil and shale gas, analyzing the benefits and drawbacks associated with their extraction and utilization.

 Advantages of Shale Oil

 One of the significant advantages of shale oil is its global abundance.
 Shale is the most prevalent sedimentary rock found on Earth.
 Specifically, the United States has the most extensive shale reserves worldwide, estimated to last more than a century.
 This vast shale oil reservoir presents a reliable energy source that can meet the world’s growing demand for fossil fuels.

 The utilization of shale oil as a possible substitute for conventional fossil fuels offers a diverse set of advantages.
 Most notably, shale oil can be subjected to refinement processes that create various fuels, such as diesel fuel, gasoline, and liquid petroleum gas (LPG).
 This, in turn, furnishes a way to supplement the current supply of traditional fuels.